-The following table sets forth certain information with respect to the directors and officers of the Company.
+The following table sets forth certain information with respect to the directors, executive officers and secretary of the Company.
 There is no relationship by blood, marriage or adoption among the directors and officers.
 All directors serve one year terms with their terms expiring at the Annual Meeting.
 All officers of the Company are elected or appointed by the Board of Directors and hold office until the Annual Meeting or until replaced at the discretion of the Board.

-Name Age Position with the Company Director Since John V. Winfield (2) 68 Chairman, President and Chief Executive Officer 1995 William J. Nance 71 Director 1996 John C. Love 75 Director 1998 Clyde W. Tinnen 43 Acting Secretary N/A David T. Nguyen 42 Treasurer and Controller N/A
+Name Age Position with the Company Director Since

+John V. Winfield 71 Chairman, President and Chief Executive Officer 1995

+William J. Nance 73 Director 1996

+John C. Love 77 Director 1998

+Clyde W. Tinnen 45 Secretary N/A

+Danfeng Xu 31 Treasurer and Controller N/A